Council-for-Skills-and-Competencies/Water-Consumption-prediction-using-Machine-Learning/README.md

 - Scikit-learn

 ## Outcome
 The model predicts water usage based on different factors such as household and environment.
 This can help reduce wastage and improve water management.

-## Next Steps
-- Try stronger models to improve results,
-- Build a simple tool where users can input their data,
-- Use real sensor data in the future.